 Fragile X syndrome.
 This is a genetic problem.
-Several studies show that ALC may help improve certain behaviors in boys with fragile X, such as their social skills and hyperactivity, but studies show it is not entirely effective.
+ALC has been used to affect certain behaviors in boys with fragile X, such as their social skills and hyperactivity, but studies show it is not entirely effective.

 Nerve problems.
 Research has linked ALC with less pain or less intense pain in people with nerve problems from these causes:

 Can you get carnitine naturally from foods?